UKCloud/documentation/articles/openshift/oshift-how-add-expand-persistent-vols.md

 ```

 ## Restart pods by scaling up the deployment(s)
-When the pod which uses the persistant volume is started, the persistent volume will be resized as it starts.
+When the pod which uses the persistent volume is started, the persistent volume will be resized as it starts.

 Since we scaled down the `logging-es-data-master` deployment and its dependent `logging-kibana` in this example, we will scale up both deployments.
 ```